Maintaining Good Standing

 Required Research Courses

-Students must complete a specific sequence of research courses which include distributed course work in both qualitative and quantitative areas.
-They select from doctoral research courses listed under RCE Doctoral Research Requirements on the Department of Rehabilitation and Counselor Education website.
+Students must complete a specific sequence of research courses which include distributed coursework in both qualitative and quantitative areas.
+In consultation with the academic advisor, they select from basic and advanced doctoral research courses listed under RCE Doctoral Research Requirements on the Department of Rehabilitation and Counselor Education website.

 Elective Minor Area

 Students can elect to take a series of courses, typically a minimum of three, outside the Department of Rehabilitation and Counselor Education (in consultation with a major and minor advisor) to enhance and support their teaching and research interests.